 Need help localizing your data?
 At BLEND, we understand that businesses need to generate fresh data constantly.
 Whether you’re looking for training data to support machine learning, support in producing technical guides and user manuals, or help with data cleansing, our teams are on hand to support you.

-Our platform is well-equipped to provide efficient data enrichment services in over 120 languages.
+Our customer data platform is well-equipped to provide an efficient data enrichment service in over 120 languages.
 Our multilingual data enrichment services include product descriptions, instruction manuals, KYC document verification, data training for machine learning, SEO and keyword localization, and more.

-Whatever step you’re on in the enrichment process, we’re the go-to provider of data enrichment services for businesses looking to expand their reach and take their operations to the next level.
+Whatever step you’re on in the enrichment process, we’re the go-to provider of data-enriching services for businesses looking to expand their reach and take their operations to the next level.
 Get in touch today to get started.